Morocco Migrant Boat Wreck On Dec 19 Left 70 Missing: Mali - UrduPoint

 -

-Morocco migrant boat wreck on Dec 19 left 70 missing: Mali59 seconds ago
+Morocco migrant boat wreck on Dec 19 left 70 missing: Mali5 minutes ago

 -